Basement waterproofing for St Michael’s College in Leeds

 Client: Liv Group

-Timberwise Leeds had been instructed to carry out timber and damp survey to a very large brick-built former school building, known as St Michaels.
-An eerily derelict property the depth of history and unusual tales surrounding this school which remain a common topic amongst the people of Woodhouse, Leeds today.
-Formerly acquired as St Johns Lodge, the school was opened in 1905 by two young Jesuit priests who were invited to the city to provide a Catholic education in the city by the Bishop of Leeds, William Gordon
+Timberwise Leeds had been instructed to carry out a timber and damp survey to a very large brick-built former school building, known as St Michaels.
+An eerily derelict property, the deep history and unusual tales surrounding this school remain a common topic amongst the people of Woodhouse, Leeds today.
+Formerly acquired as St Johns Lodge, the school was opened in 1905 by two young Jesuit priests who were invited to provide Catholic education in the city by the Bishop of Leeds at the time, William Gordon

 Did you know?

 Timberwise visited the site to carry out an inspection regarding dampness to the ground floor and basement walls.
 During Timberwise’s external inspection, it was noted that the roof was suffering from defects – missing slates, lead work, defective gutters and rainwater pipes, all key indications of a penetrating damp problem.